V. Government subsidy, loan and/or grant

 Eligibility

 The Subsidy aims primarily to assist owners of private residential or composite (i.e. commercial and residential) buildings at least 30 years old.
-One further criterion is that the average rateable value per residential unit at the building must not exceed $120,000 per annum for properties in the urban area (including Shatin, Kwai Tsing and Tsuen Wan) or $92,000 per annum for properties in the New Territories.
+One further criterion is that the average rateable value per residential unit at the building must not exceed $187,000 per annum for properties in the urban area (including Shatin, Kwai Tsing and Tsuen Wan) or $143,000 per annum for properties in the New Territories.
+The buildings under the Subsidy must concurrently join “Smart Tender” Building Rehabilitation Facilitates Services which is subsided by Government.
+Buildings with single ownership or of three storeys or below are not eligible for the Subsidy.

 Buildings with or without an owners’ corporation